-is a semi-autonomous part of Tanzania, in East Africa
+Zanzibar is a semi-autonomous part of Tanzania in East Africa.

-and two large ones: Unguja (the main island, referred to informally as Zanzibar), and Pemba.
+and consists of many small islands and two large ones: Unguja (the main island, referred to informally as Zanzibar) and Pemba.

-The capital of Zanzibar, located on the island of Unguja, is Zanzibar City.
+The capital is Zanzibar City, located on the island of Unguja.

-Its historic centre, known as Stone Town, is a UNESCO World Heritage Sites
+Its historic centre is Stone Town, which is a World Heritage Site.